Integrated Writing 2

 You will have three minutes to read a passage about an academic topic.
 You should take notes about the main points that the author makes, but you do not need to write a lot because you will be able to see the reading again when it is time to write.

 Then you will listen to a piece of an academic lecture that addresses the same topic that you read about.
 The professor that is speaking may have the same opinion as the author of the article you read, but the professor often has an opposing point of view.
 You need to take good notes during the listening.
 You can only listen one time.
-Make sure you listen for the main points you found in the reading.

 You will have 20 minutes to write your response to the question.